wsp-sag/Lasso/README.md

 pip install git+https://github.com/wsp-sag/Lasso@master#egg=lasso

 ```
+Lasso can be installed in several ways depending on the user's needs.
+The above installation is the simplest method and is appropriate when the user does not anticipate needing to update lasso.
+An update will require rebuilding the network wrangler environment.
+Installing from clone is slightly more involved and requires the user to have a git manager on their machine, but permits the user to install lasso with the -e, edit, option so that their lasso installation can be updated through pulling new commits from the lasso repo without a full reinstallation.

 #### From GitHub
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Lasso from the source on GitHub.